Beach Club Vibes

 El Caracol Beach Club

-El Caracol Beach Club is at quiosco 8 on Playa de Las Teresitas near Santa Cruz.
-It's rated 4.3 from 2,125 reviews, making it the most popular club on this beach.
-Mojitos, cocktails, and creamy rice dishes are the highlights.
+El Caracol Beach Club is at quiosco 8 on Playa de Las Teresitas, near Santa Cruz.
+It's the most popular of the three clubs on this beach and the one with the most consistent reviews.

-Pricing is €.
+Packed with locals on weekends.
 Reservations accepted.
-Parking available at the beach.
+Parking available at the beach. € pricing.

 Bambú Beach Club

-Bambú Beach Club is at quiosco 7 on Las Teresitas, right next to El Caracol.
-Brunch, mojitos, and Canarian potatoes are what regulars recommend.
-The setup is similar with hammocks, parasols, and deck chairs on the sand.
+Bambú Beach Club is at quiosco 7 on Las Teresitas, directly next to El Caracol.
+Hammocks, parasols, and deck chairs on the sand.
+The setup is near-identical.

 La Isla Beach Club Playa de Las Teresitas

-Rated 3.8 from 870 reviews at € pricing.
-All three Las Teresitas clubs are within walking distance of each other, so you can easily try more than one in a day.
+All three Las Teresitas clubs are within walking distance, so you can try more than one in a day. € pricing.

 Andana Beach Club

-Pricing is €€.
-Reservations accepted.
-Parking available.
-Puerto de la Cruz has a more local, less touristy vibe than the south coast, and Andana fits that energy.
+Kids area and parking make it practical.
+Puerto de la Cruz has a less touristy feel than the south coast, and Andana fits that energy. €€ pricing.

 Costa Mágica Beach Club